 Could your dog be the next top dog model?
-If you have aspirations of your dog being the next Purina pup or the next spokes-dog for Chewy.com, and you’re up for being a stage-parent, then it’s time to learn how to get your dog’s paw in the door of showbiz.
-Here's what you should know about dog modeling and how to get started.
+If you have aspirations of your dog being the next Purina pup or the next spokes-dog for Chewy.com, and you’re up for being a stage pet parent, then it’s time to learn how to get your dog’s paw in the door of showbiz.
+Here's what you should know about dog modeling and dog acting careers, and how to get started.

 Getting Started in Dog Modeling

-There's a certain step-by-step path you can follow to launch yourself and your pooch into dog modeling and acting career.
-Here's what you should start with.
+There's a certain step-by-step path you can follow to launch yourself and your pooch into dog modeling and acting business.
+Follow the below steps to get yourself off the ground.

 The more diversity you can include in your dog modeling portfolio, the better your chance of getting audition opportunities.
 Most agents, companies, photographers and producers are looking for unique dogs that stand out, and your pup's headshots is how you can prove to them you have a “different” dog.

-Once you have photographs for your dog modeling portfolio, it’s time to start working on your pup's resume that will demonstrate to potential buyers what they can expect from your dog and why they should hire the dog.
+After you have photographs for your dog modeling portfolio, it’s time to start working on your pup's second most important package part – the resume.
+This is essentially a showbiz CV that will demonstrate to potential buyers, casting directors and agents what they can expect from your dog and why they should hire your pet.

-Here's what a dog modeling resume looks like (download resume template here):
+Here's what a dog modeling resume looks like (download hi-res resume template here):

-A pet modeling agent is perhaps your biggest key to success in the dog modeling and acting community.
-Setting your dog up with a reputable agent will give you access to more auditions and better-quality auditions than if you select a lesser known agent.
+A pet modeling agent is perhaps your biggest key to success (they're often referred to as “gate keepers”) in the dog modeling and acting community.
+Sometimes, this could also be a well-connected manager.
+Setting your dog up with a reputable agent or manager will give you access to more auditions and better-quality auditions than if you select a lesser known agent.